Ask us the hard stuff…

-Yes, Laminar Wealth LLC is a Registered Investment Advisor (RIA) and David Oransky is an Investment Advisor Representative (IAR) of Laminar Wealth LLC.
+Yes, Laminar Wealth LLC is a Registered Investment Adviser (RIA).
+David Oransky and Mary Oransky are Investment Adviser Representatives (IAR) of Laminar Wealth LLC.

 No, we do not sell any investment or insurance products.
 Other financial advisors have chosen to be dually registered under a hybrid business model so that they can earn both advisory fees from their clients and commissions from financial and insurance companies for certain products they recommend.
 While the current law allows this, we believe that wearing “two hats” is confusing and difficult to discern when your advisor is acting in your best interests as a fiduciary versus when they are acting as a sales person for the companies they represent.
 As a fee-only advisor, we never take off the “fiduciary hat” and are always representing you and acting in your best interests.
 If the need for insurance products arises (it often does) we will refer to you to a qualified insurance agent and then act as your advocate throughout the process.

 Yes, we are a fiduciary under the law.
 We will continue to be a fiduciary at all times during the advisor-client relationship and with respect to all of your accounts and all of the advice we provide to you.
 We believe in always placing your best interests first, acting with prudence, and avoiding conflicts of interest.

 Laminar Wealth LLC a fee-only advisor, which means the only compensation we receive comes directly from our clients in the form of transparent advisory fees.

 No, we do not receive any commissions, including 12(b)1 fees, nor do we have any financial incentive to recommend certain financial or insurance products.

 No, we do not own or receive compensation from any other business or entity that sells commission based products or insurance.